House of Hope

 In the Bengali language basha means ‘house’ and asha means ‘hope’.
 Basha is the house of hope we’re building in Bangladesh.

 Basha opened its doors on 1 May 2011.
 That day fourteen women joined Basha’s Dhaka office ready to begin a new life.
-Three years later Basha had grown to include three offices in two Bangladesh districts, employing more than triple the original number of women.
+We have continued to add new partners, new centres, new children’s programmes, and are currently serving nearly ten times the number of women and children we started with.

-This is where you go in Bangladesh when you have absolutely nothing.
+Railway stations are where you go in Bangladesh when you have absolutely nothing.
 Here you can sleep on the platform with your blanket and few possessions.
-But these are also the places where life is cheap and flesh can be bought.
+But life is cheap and flesh can be bought.

 The early days were challenging.
 Basha was a radically different environment from the one our new employees had known before.